jvita/abbrv/README.md

 All contributions are welcome, no matter your skill level as a programmer!

 # Questions/comments?
 > Please be courteous to all of the developers.
 We're doing this voluntarily in our free time.
-Because of this, development may be slow and/or sporadic at times.
+Because of this, development may be slow, sporadic, and completely subject to our whims.

 If you encounter a bug or have a feature request, please [open an issue](https://github.com/jvita/abbrv/issues/new) or contact [u/jerrshv](https://www.reddit.com/user/jerrshv/) on Reddit.